These soft baked Oatmeal M&M Cookies are buttery, filled with mini m&m's, and have pudding mix in them to make them chewy and soft!

 - Preheat the oven to 350 degrees F. Line a cookie sheet a silicon baking mat or spray with baking spray.

 - Combine the butter, white sugar and brown sugar and beat with an electric mixer until mixture is light and fluffy, approximately 3 minutes, scraping the sides of the bowl occasionally.
-Add in eggs and vanilla and mix on medium speed until fluffy.

-- Add in salt, baking soda and pudding mix and mix slowly until just combined.
-Then add oats and flour, mixing well on low speed.
+- Add in the oats and flour, mixing well on low speed.
 Add in mini M&M's last and mix until just combined.

 - Scoop cookie dough into 1.5 inch balls onto prepared baking sheets.
 I do rows of 3 and 2 so I can bake 13 at a time instead of 12.